hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="activedirectoryreadlibrarystatus"></a>
 # **ActiveDirectoryReadLibraryStatus**
-> void ActiveDirectoryReadLibraryStatus (string name, string adMountPath = null)
+> void ActiveDirectoryReadLibraryStatus (string name, string adMountPath = "ad", TimeSpan? wrapTTL = null)

 Check the status of the service accounts in a library set.